craigbooker/craigbooker.com/src/pages/blog/god-give-me-a-battle-plan.md

 While I would certainly love to tell you that by doing these things once it all will just go away, but I would not be truthful in telling you so.
 This process of asking God to strengthen our faith, identifying lies, seeking God's truth, and surrendering the battle to God should become a daily practice for every believer.

-## Our Battleplan For Fighting Fear And Anxiety
+## Our Battle Plan For Fighting Fear And Anxiety

 1. Start with asking God to strengthen your faith.
 2. Seek God asking Him to reveal any lies you might be believing.